-This Roulette showing uses the empty theater to stage Swans Lakeless as live interaction with a fixed media, which acknowledges the creators’ intentions to further iterate the work.
-From 2019–2020, Shannon Lumpkin, Anastasia Clarke, and Dawn Felicia Knox worked in parallel processes to develop the script, sound world, and visual terrain of the piece by compiling documentary source footage, musical performance footage, and Lumpkin’s solo performances for camera.
-After filming was complete, Knox then projected the video source material onto nontraditional surfaces intercepted by fields of colored light in the Star & Shadow, Newcastle-upon-Tyne.
-The resultant work is a film of the evolving installation, mixed with raw source footage and brought to life through Clarke’s audio score, which unfolds Lumpkin’s script.
+This Roulette showing uses the empty theater to stage Swans Lakeless as live interaction with fixed media, which acknowledges the creators’ intentions to further iterate the work.
+From 2019–2021, Anastasia Clarke, Shannon Lumpkin, and Dawn Felicia Knox worked in parallel processes to develop the sound world, poetry, and visual terrain of the piece by compiling source footage, musical performance footage, and Shannon Lumpkin’s solo performances for camera.
+Confined to England due to the pandemic, Dawn Felicia Knox projected the video source material onto nontraditional surfaces intercepted by fields of colored light in the Star & Shadow, Newcastle-upon-Tyne.
+The resultant work is an intermedia composition of the evolving installation, mixed with raw source footage and brought to life through Anastasia Clarke’s music and sound, which unfolds Shannon Lumpkin’s poetry.

-The process for creating and sharing this work is informed by anti-ableism, access and Disability Justice.
+The process for creating, sharing, and discussing this work is informed by SURJ’s documentation on anti-ableism, access and Disability Justice.